SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 ## Form Definition Example

-In code snipped below you can find one example of form definition used to collect information for life insurance:
+The following example illustrates a form definition used to collect user information for life insurance policy issuance:

 ```typescript
 {